Are you detail oriented enough to get recruited?

 We received an email from a college recruiting coordinator some time ago asking us to write an article on attention to detail.
 Coach J was frustrated after receiving another poorly written email from a recruit.
 He found spelling/grammatical errors and it was generally hard to read and understand what the player was trying to say.
 That was just the start.
 The email made it clear that the recruit had a poor plan, if he had any plan at all.
 The recruit put little thought into the way a college coach would receive and react to such a poorly written message.

 Unfortunately, college coaches receive (and quickly delete) these types of emails every day.
 Dozens each day in some cases.
 Keep Playing Baseball has great resources on the best practices for contacting and emailing college coaches.
-Our article on how to write an introductory email to a college coach is one of the most popular (and important) reads on our site.
+Our article on how to write an introductory email to a college coach is one of the most popular (and important) reads on our site and we have a 7 minute video to teach you how to email coaches.
 The ability to introduce yourself to college coaches in a clear and concise manner is essential for recruiting success.
 A well-written email shows that a recruit cares and is investing time to do things right.
-In this case, the poor email serves as a microcosm for a much larger problem in the college baseball recruiting process: failure by recruits to recognize the importance of attention to detail.
+In this case, the email serves as a microcosm for a much larger problem in the college baseball recruiting process.
+The problem is the failure by recruits to recognize the importance of attention to detail.

-In a recruiting world where there are countless players with similar on-field skills and ability, a recruit who shows attention to detail will quickly separate himself from the rest.
+In the recruiting world, there are countless players with similar on-field skills and ability.
+A recruit who shows attention to detail will quickly separate himself from the rest.
 Below, we look at 4 reasons why paying attention to detail is a difference-maker for recruits who want to play college baseball:

 Attention to detail shows you are present in that moment, not going through the motions